 With iTunes Match, all your music can be stored in iCloud — even songs you’ve imported from CDs.
 You can access your music from all your devices and listen to your entire library wherever you are.
-Subscribe to iTunes Match on your Mac, PC, or iOS device, and listen to music on iTunes Radio without ads.
+Subscribe to iTunes Match on your Mac, PC, or iOS device, and listen to on-demand music stations without ads.

-With iCloud, the music you buy from the iTunes Store automatically appears on all your devices.1 And for music you haven’t purchased from iTunes, iTunes Match is the perfect solution, letting you store your entire collection in iCloud — even music you’ve imported from CDs or purchased somewhere other than iTunes. iTunes Match also lets you listen to music ad-free on iTunes Radio.
+With iCloud, the music you buy from the iTunes Store automatically appears on all your devices.1 And for music you haven’t purchased from iTunes, iTunes Match is the perfect solution, letting you store your entire collection in iCloud — even music you’ve imported from CDs or purchased somewhere other than iTunes. iTunes Match also lets you listen to ad-free on-demand music stations.
 And it’s built right into iTunes on your computer and the Music app on your iOS devices.2 All you have to do is subscribe.
 It’s the best way to enjoy all your music anywhere, anytime — on your iPhone, iPad, iPod touch, Mac, PC, or Apple TV.

 How iTunes Match works.